-Inside Plant: The FieldSmart Fiber Crossover Distribution System (FxDS) provides complete fiber management modularity and scalability across the fiber network.
+Inside Plant: The FieldSmart Fiber Crossover Distribution System (FxDS) and recently announced high density FieldSmart FxHD provides complete fiber management modularity and scalability across the fiber network.
 Using the Clearview building block approach, each fiber management element provides modularity of physical fiber protection in the environment in which it is placed.
-The FxDS is system of modular and scalable building blocks that provide for cost containment configurations with the use of Clearview Multiplied products.
-Easily configured for initial placement and scaling easily from 12-ports to a full rack of 1728-ports, the FieldSmart FxDS requires only four unique blocks to configure initial deployment.
+The FxDS is a system of modular and scalable building blocks that provide for cost containment configurations with the use of Clearview Multiplied products.
+Easily configured for initial placement and scaling from 12-ports to a full rack of 1728-ports, the FieldSmart FxDS requires only four unique blocks to configure initial deployment.
 The user then places what is needed on the frame as subscriber take rates dictate.
+The FxHD is an integrated fiber management solution delivered via the Clearview Blue Cassette.
+With instant access to all cassettes, adapters, and jumpers, the frame is designed as a front access frame, meaning all installation is done from one side of the frame providing the option to reclaim the aisle space required for frame solutions that require rear access - and to use that space for other equipment or more frames.
+The FxHD can be placed against a wall, cage in data center co-location environments, or back to back.